 Other special events and museum exhibitions will focus on the division of Germany and Berlin, the Cold War, and the peaceful revolution and reunification in 1989.
 While in the city you can visit the GDR Museum, former watch towers, and wall memorials.
 Underground Berlin is also well worth a visit for tours of the underground bunkers, but get there as soon as they open on the day you want to go, because you can’t buy tickets online or for later dates, and the English tours sell out quickly.

 You can also take tours, such as a GPS guided walking tour on the trail of the Berlin Wall, or a self-driven tour into the east of the city in an original GDR Trabant car.
 Several companies also offer guided or self-guided bicycle tours along the path of the Wall – try Berlin on Bike or Fat Tire.

 With images of the events during the anniversary being shown around the world, November 2014 will be a great time to visit Berlin and revel in the history of the city.
-Both Generator Mitte and Generator Prenzlauer Berg will also be holding amazing events to celebrate – watch this space for more information!
+Generator Mitte and Generator Prenzlauer Berg will be serving commemoration cocktails and drink specials to celebrate!
+Watch this space for a list of drinks.